openharmony/docs/en/application-dev/dfx/hdc.md

 - Case 3: "[Fail]Failed to communicate with daemon" is displayed when the device is connected.

-  When "[Fail]Failed to communicate with daemon" is displayed after a hdc command is executed, possible causes are as follows:
+  When "[Fail]Failed to communicate with daemon" is displayed after a hdc command is executed.

+  Possible causes are as follows:

   - The hdc SDK does not match the device.
 If the device is the latest version, update the hdc (SDK) tool to the latest version.
   - The port is occupied.

     This problem usually occurs when hdc and hdc_std use the same **HDC_SERVER_PORT** or the same default port **8710**.
 Ensure that either hdc or hdc_std is running.
 This problem also occurs when other software occupies the default hdc port.

 - Case 4: "Connect server failed" is displayed when the device is connected.

   The possible causes are as follows: